vamshing/ST810-BigData/A7_GeneralizedAdditiveModel.md

-### Simulating Gaussian regression - for covariance parameters
+### Generalized Additive Model - on the Los Angeles Mortality Data-set

 10/21/2015 by Guduguntla Vamshi <gudugu@ncsu.edu>